 - A friend has read One, and says she just couldn't get into it.

-- Last time you were really involved in One a child opened the dishwasher 'So you can do the supper quicker, Mummy' and dropped three of your best plates on the floor, then cut her foot on the shards and you nearly had to go to A&E.
+- Last time you were really involved in One a child opened the dishwasher 'So you can do the supper quicker, Daddy,' and dropped three of your best plates on the floor, then cut her foot on the shards and you nearly had to go to A&E.

-- Your new writers circle are all brilliant writers: they're nice about One, but you could never write like them, so they're just being polite.
+- Your new writers' circle are all brilliant writers: they're nice about One, but you could never write like them, so they're just being polite.

 So, have you noticed something?
 All of these are about One, not about Two or Three or Four.